neuronsimulator/nrn/docs/courses/using_modeldb_and_modelview.rst

 If you don't see one, maybe a Window Group Manager is hiding it.

-Click on NEURON Main Menu/Window and look for one or more window names that are missing a red check mark.
+Click on :menuselection:`NEURON Main Menu --> Window` and look for one or more window names that are missing a red check mark.
 If you see one, scroll down to it and release the mouse button.

 If a CellBuilder pops up, examine its Topology, Subsets, Geometry, and Biophysics pages.

-Do they agree with the output of for sec in h.allsec(): pprint(sec.psection(()) and/or what you discovered with the Model View tool?
+Do they agree with the output of for sec in ``h.allsec(): pprint(sec.psection(())`` and/or what you discovered with the Model View tool?

 "Extra Credit" Question